AgentMC/Sao19/Translate/En/Part7.md

 Looking at Isukan frowning for being corrected, Kirito let a quick smile run across his face, but immediately returned to a perplexed expression.

 "Yes, I think so too, in fact, the dagger that Oroi seemingly used to kill the cleaner from Human World have disappeared from the arsenal.
-Probably it was a "temporary weapon" produced from metallic element......It is not myself that noticed it, but Ronye, by the way. "
+Probably it was a "temporary weapon" produced from metallic element......It is not myself that noticed it, but Ronye, by the way."

 "Heh, you have a nice disciple, don’t you think so?"